Facebook Pixel Center for Innovative Teaching & Learning | Western Kentucky University

 • The fellows will submit an executive summary and reflective analysis of their community of practice activities by June 15 of each year.

-• Communities of Practice Fellows will also be expected to share their learning, activities, and their reflections at WKU’s Student Success Summit.
+• Communities of Practice Fellows will also be expected to share their learning, activities, and reflections at WKU’s Student Success Summit.

 Year 1